nilesr/Mako-server/README.md

 This is 100% portable, and can be run from anywhere on the system.
 I recommend /etc/mako-server, but really it doesn't matter

+I recommend starting it like ./server.py or /etc/mako-server/server.py, but you can also start it with python server.py

+There is currently an installer for Mac OS X.

+Once installed, use the commands "mako-server-start" "mako-server-stop" or "mako-server-restart" to control the program

 ## Planned features

 * daemonization